 The Update primitive is used for the update of the resource as well as the execution of a management procedure.
 The execution is performed using an Update primitive which without any content as the payload part of the primitive by addressing specific attribute to start the management procedure.

-Primitive specific operation after Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed" and before Recv-6.6 "Announce/De-announce the resource" if the originator is IN-AE.
+Primitive specific operation after Recv-6.4 "Check validity of resource representation" and before Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed" if the originator is IN-AE.

 "Identify the managed entity and the technology specific protocol".
+Refer clause 7.3.4.1.

 "Locate the technology specific data model objects to be managed on the managed entity".
+Refer clause 7.3.4.2.

 "Establish a management session with the managed entity".
+Refer clause 7.3.4.3.

 "Send the management request(s) to the managed entity corresponding to the received Request primitive".
+Refer clause 7.3.4.4.
 The receiver may also update the <mgmtObj> resource representation with the retrieved technology specific data model object information if required according to the local policy.

 Delete

-Primitive specific operation after Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed" and before Recv-6.6 "Announce/De-announce the resource" if the originator is IN-AE.
+Primitive specific operation after Recv-6.4 "Check validity of resource representation" and before Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed" if the originator is IN-AE.

 "Identify the managed entity and the technology specific protocol".
+Refer clause 7.3.4.1.

 "Locate the technology specific data model objects to be managed on the managed entity".
+Refer clause 7.3.4.2.

 "Establish a management session with the managed entity".
+Refer clause 7.3.4.3.

 "Send the management request(s) to the managed entity corresponding to the received Request primitive".
-The receiver may also update the <mgmtObj> resource representation with the retrieved technology specific data model object if required according to the local policy.
+Refer clause 7.3.4.4.

 -----------------------End of change 1-------------------------------------------